THE SLOPE OF A

 What number is the slope of a horizontal line -- that is, a line parallel to the x-axis?
 And what is the slope of a vertical line?

-For a vertical line, however, the slope is not defined.
+A vertical line, however, does not have a slope.
 The slope tells how the y-coördinate changes when the x-coördinate changes.
-But the x-coördinate does not change -- Δx = 0.
-A vertical line does not have a slope.
+But the x-coördinate does not change. Δx = 0.

 a) Which numbered lines have a positive slope?
 2 and 4.